-11.1.
-This policy will be reviewed on a two year basis by the headteacher, who will make any changes necessary, taking into account previous cyberbullying
+- 11.1.
+This policy will be reviewed on a two-year basis by the Deputy Headteacher (pastoral) in conjunction with the DSL, who will make any changes necessary, taking into account previous cyberbullying. - 11.2.

-- incidents and the effectiveness of procedures, and will communicate changes to all members of staff. - 11.2.
 All members of staff are required to familiarise themselves with this policy as part of their induction programme. - 11.3.
-The next scheduled review date for this policy is February 2022.
+The next scheduled review date for this policy is March 2026.